-Students who are receiving benefits under a financial aid program (federal, state, or local student aid, veterans' benefits, and WIA) should discuss the possible impact of a program change on their benefits.
+Students who are receiving benefits under a financial aid program (federal, state, or local student aid, veterans' benefits, and WIOA) should discuss the possible impact of a program change on their benefits.
 Students who wish to change their program status should take the following steps:

 - 1. Inform their current advisor; - 2.
-Obtain signature from a financial aid officer; - Upon approval by all signed parties, the Student Affairs Office will determine the student's admissions eligibility for the second program; - Requirements will be noted, and the student will be notified of any additional admissions requirements for the new program; - 5.
-Complete a Transfer Credit Evaluation Request form for the new program of study; - 6.
+Obtain signature from a financial aid officer; - 3.
+Upon approval by all signed parties, the Student Affairs Office will determine the student's admissions eligibility for the second program; - 4.
+Requirements will be noted, and the student will be notified of any additional admissions requirements for the new program; - 5.
 Report to the new program advisor.